Date and time: Sat 12th February 2022,

 About this workshop:

+A race story encompasses our origins, ancestral history, family stories, culture, intersectionality, memories, experiences and connection to our identity and sense of belonging.
 We all have a race story to share, if as Therapists, we have not explored our own race story, how can we assist our clients to do so?
 In this experiential workshop, we will explore:

 - Our racial identity